 Dr. Minze is a CBT therapist and an Assessment Specialist, working collaboratively with psychologists at Dallas CBT to help answer diagnostic questions and determine appropriate treatment plans.
-Her therapy expertise is working with children and adolescents with anxiety, depression, behavioral and attention problems, and trauma, as well as adults with social anxiety.
+Her therapy expertise is working with children and adolescents with anxiety, OCD, depression, behavioral and attention problems, and trauma, as well as adults with social anxiety.
 Her therapeutic approach involves cognitive behavioral therapies, including exposure therapy, and parent coaching when helpful.

 Dr. Minze has extensive experience in diagnosing and providing treatment and accommodation recommendations for Attention-Deficit/Hyperactivity Disorder (ADHD), Learning Disability, and Autism Spectrum Disorders for children and adults.
 She provides comprehensive assessments aimed to help clients succeed wherever they might be in their education or career paths.